UBC-MDS/pysorting/README.md

 ## Usage

 The following examples illustrate how the sorting functions in this package are intended to be used.
-Please note that the functions are currently not implemented—only their docstrings are in place for now.

-After installing the package, you can import the functions (once implemented) as follows:
+After installing the package, you can import the functions as follows:

 ```python
 from pysorting import quick_sort, bubble_sort, shell_sort, insertion_sort